Ldaxar/DL2020/README.md

 2. [Processed tweets but not vectorized](https://drive.google.com/open?id=1-3lesjyVd1gGnjJGz_cipqO8CNeiTiPx)
 3. [GloVe pre-trained word embeddings](http://nlp.stanford.edu/data/glove.6B.zip)

+## Data set up
+Before running experiments put base dataset with tweets into data/training.1600000.processed.noemoticon.csv.
+Once data is in place, run all steps in pre_processing notebook.
+Be careful with last two cells of the notebook.
+They are extremely taxing on memory, so it is advised to run only one of the two vectorization techniques.

 ### BaseModels.ipynb
-Before this can be run, "vec.csv" must exist in data folder. "vec.csv" can be downloaded from the link above, or generated from sentiment_analysis.ipynb.
+Before this can be run, "vec.csv" must exist in data folder. "vec.csv" can be downloaded from the link above, or generated from pre_processing.ipynb.
-Both Hashed and non-hashed data can be obtained by following the instruction in sentiment_analysis.ipynb.
+Both Hashed and non-hashed data can be obtained by following the instruction in pre_processing.ipynb.
-Base dataset should also be present in data folder.
 Cells should be run sequentially, and will generate result graphs seen in fig.1 of report.

 ### NN.ipynb